 - “You may not always want to tack on a header if there is more wind straight ahead.”
 Kenny Wolfe, 2013 and 2014 MC National Champion

 - “Often, I will pinch up or foot off as needed to get to the pressure.”
 Eddie Cox, 2017 MC National Champion

 - “Picture the vectors within the puff like a Japanese fan across the surface, ….
 If we sail outwards from the middle of the puff, we realize the greatest lift.”
-Arthur Blodgett in Snipe Today.
+Older article by Arthur Blodgett in Snipe Today.

 - “Sometimes it’s a good idea to tack before a puff fades, if tacking will point you towards the next puff or shift.”
 Eddie Cox